The term malicious software refers to all those programs that, installed on a device, can have a series of visible and invisible consequences.

 Fault of the producers?

-In some cases, however, the fault does not lie solely with the users as some manufacturers enter into partnerships with these data collection companies, allowing the installation and execution of the software well before the device arrives in the hands of consumers, who find themselves thus completely unaware of the execution of malware on their electronic accessories.
+Sometimes, however, the fault does not lie solely with the users as some manufacturers enter partnerships with these data collection companies, allowing the installation and execution of the software well before the device arrives in the hands of consumers, who find themselves thus completely unaware of the execution of malware on their electronic accessories.

 Smart TV virus

-Although it may seem a worrying and tangible scenario, the arrival of real viruses capable of destroying your Smart TV is currently far away as they should first bypass the application control system by companies.
+Although it may seem a worrying and tangible scenario, real viruses capable of destroying your Smart TV are currently far away as they should first bypass the application control system by companies.